-Prostate Scotland was set up in 2006 as a register Scottish charity to inform, support and advance on prostate disease and prostate cancer.
+Prostate Scotland was set up in 2006 as a registered Scottish charity to inform, support and advance on prostate disease and prostate cancer.
 We are led by a Trustee Board of 9 people.
 They are people brought together by personal experience or knowledge of prostate disease, sharing a vision of increasing awareness and priority on prostate issues in Scotland.
 This knowledge and personal experience remains the driving force and bedrock of the organisation.
 The Board of Trustees also includes a number of members who are experts in the healthcare and cancer fields in Scotland.

 Robert is Chairman of Nelsons, the UK’s largest natural medicine manufacturer.
 Robert is also a Trustee of a number of important charities both in Scotland and England including the Scottish Civic Trust and Chairman of the Barcapel Foundation and of the Edinburgh Art Festival.